zoemeziere/GEA_Stylophora/README.md

 ## 1 - Repeatability of genomic architecture of local thermal adaptationa cross isolated populations ##

-First, we ran GEA analyses for each population (5 populations) separately - bellow are scripts used for the Heron population:
+First, we ran GEA analyses for each population (5 populations) separately as well as on the whole dataset:

+    * 00_create_windows.sh - script to create 10kb non overlapping genomic windows across all scaffolds

     * 01_AlleleFreqMatrix.sh - script to get allele frequencies (sampling site level) from individual genotypes

     * 02_KendallCorrelation.sh - script to calculate Kendall Tau correlation coefficients between allele frequencies and mean temperature for each sampling site

     * 03_WZA.sh - script used to apply WZA method from correlation results in genomic windows of 10kb

-These are the data file needed to run the above scripts:

-    * site_env_data_Heron.csv - Environmental data for each sampling sites for GEA
+The above script need the following input files:

+    * A dataframe of site-level temperature data - can be found in PopEnvData folder

-    * Heron_Metadata.csv - Metadata to sort individuals by sampling sites to calculate allele frequencies
+    * A dataframe assigning individuals to their sampling site to calculate allele frequencies - can be found in PopMetadata folder,

     * snp_windows.txt - file containin SNP information (scaffold and position) and windowID (10kb windows)(not included here, too large!)

-    * Spis_ind_Heron_filtered.vcf - VCF file of all individuals (not included here, too large!)
+    * A VCF file - not included here, too large!

 From the above scripts, we obtained the following intermediate data files:

-    * af_mat.rds - allele frequency data (not included here, too large!)
+    * An allele frequency data dataframe - not included here, too large!

-    * site_allele_frqs.rds - intermediate allele frequency file (not included here, too large!)

-    * cor_results.rds - correlation results
+    * A dataframe of Kendall Tau correlations betwen allele frequencies and temperature data - can be found in correlation_results folder

-    * WZA_df.rds - WZA results
+    * A dataframe for WZA results - can be found in WZA_results folder

 Then, we used the PicMin method to evalute repeatability of association signals across all 5 popualtions:

-      04_PicMin.sh - script used to run PicMin
+    * 04_PicMin.sh - script used to run PicMin across all 5 populations

-These are the iput files (WZA results) for PicMin:

-      * CentralOffshore_WZA_df.rds

-      * Heron_WZA_df.rds

-      * Lizard_WZA_df.rds

-      * Moore_WZA_df.rds

-      * Pelorus_WZA_df.rds

-The output of the PicMin anlalysis is:

-      picMin_results.rds

-Note: 10kb genomic windows were created using the following script:

-      create_windows.sh
+    * PicMin_results.rds - dataframe of PicMin results

 ## 2 - RDA analyses to investigate global-scale patterns of nultivariate environmental adaptationin ##